rednafi/rednafi.com/content/python/sort_by_a_custom_sequence_in_django.md

 ```

 You can directly run this query against the database and get the same result.
 Notice how
-Django is taking advantage of searched `CASE` expression to sort the queryset in the
+Django is taking advantage of a searched `CASE` expression to sort the queryset in the
 desired way.
 This also allows sorting by a custom sequence of an attribute related to
 the target model.
 So you can do this: